 5) Add an optional mobile number field.

-According to EZ Texting, 90% of text messages are read within three minutes of being sent while only 24% of emails are being read at all.
+Ninety percent of text messages are read within three minutes of being sent while only 24% of emails are being read at all.
 Nonprofits are missing a big opportunity to stay more connected with their donors by not capturing their mobile phone numbers.
 You can text donors information about fundraising campaigns, events, urgent call-to-actions, and volunteer opportunities – just to name a few.

 According to Qgiv, the Telephone Consumer Protection Act specifically forbids businesses from texting consumers without their consent.
 However, nonprofits have an advantage in that nonprofit organizations don’t need explicit consent.
-Donors consent to receive text messages from nonprofits simply by providing their mobile phone number.
+Donors consent to receive text messages from nonprofits simply by providing their mobile phone numbers.

 That said, a best practice is to make providing a phone number optional on donation pages and to inform donors that they will be contacted via text if they provide their mobile number.
 The Human Rights Campaign is a good example of using a donation page to collect mobile phone numbers.